genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `issuer` specifies a reference to the Organisation or Entity issuing the MFA.
 Default: Genesis.
 * `label` specifies a label for the MFA.
 This is typically an email address of the issuing Entity or Organisation.
 Default: genesis.global.
 * `confirmWaitPeriodSecs` specifies the period of time in seconds before a secret has to be confirmed.
 Default: 300 seconds.
-* `secretEncryptKey` specifies the key that Secrets will be encrypted in the database.
+* `secretEncryptKey` specifies the key that is used to encrypt Secrets in the database.
 If this is null or undefined, Secrets will not be encrypted in the database.
 Default: null.
 * `usernameTableLookUpSalt` specifies the salt with which a username is hashed when stored in the database with the above Secret.
 If this is null or undefined the username will not be hashed in the database.
 Default: null.

 ### loginAck